In a Nutshell:

 Plastic or not, make no mistake, this isn’t a cheap device, nor is it cheaply made.
 With a silver front face that looks like brushed metal and black sides and other accents, its modern, European styling hints at its Italian manufacture.

-And it should be noted that it’s got stainless-steel where it needs it.
+And it should be noted that it’s got stainless steel where it needs it.
 Both the drip tray and the Thermoblock boiler are stainless steel, which is exactly what you’d expect for a machine in this price range.

 The slightly elevated top-loading bean hopper gives it a vaguely futuristic look but owing to its overall footprint, people who have smaller cabinets with limited clearance between the countertop and the bottom edge of their cabinetry may have some difficulty finding a permanent home for the unit.